 Doctoral Studies in International Business

-The goal of our Doctoral studies is to train well-rounded researchers who are able to pursue academic careers and obtain employment at top business schools.
-Doctors from our major have also been recruited in leading roles in the corporate sector.
+The goal of our Doctoral Program is to train well-rounded researchers who are able to pursue academic careers and obtain employment at top business schools.
+Doctors from our Program have also been recruited in leading roles in the corporate sector.
 We host and organize modules of the Nord-IB (Nordic Research School of International Business) program in which most of our PhD students participate.
-This gives them deep insights into the Nordic tradition of IB research and provides them with excellent networks in the wider Nordic and European community of IB scholars.
 The dissertations and thesis proposals of our students have won and been nominated for a number of international awards granted by AIB, AOM, EIBA and EDAMBA.
 Doctoral researchers will also gain teaching experience with our faculty.

 Research areas

-- Aalto Center for Qualitative Management Research: A hub of excellence in qualitative management and organization research that serves as a platform for methodological innovation and capacity-building both within Aalto University and externally.
+Additionally, we are a home to the Qual+ Aalto Center for Qualitative Management Research.
+This is a hub of excellence in qualitative management and organization research that serves as a resource and a training center for researchers.

 Fully funded scholarships